BinaryMisfit/foolishly-sparked/README.md

-# Sims Toolkit
+# Foolishly Sparked

 [![wakatime](https://wakatime.com/badge/github/BinaryMisfit/sims-toolkit.svg)](https://wakatime.com/badge/github/BinaryMisfit/sims-toolkit)

 ## Overview

-Sims Toolkit provides an updated set of tools to manage and maintain Sims custom content files.
+Foolishly Sparked provides an updated set of tools to manage and maintain Sims custom content files.
 It's built on .Net Core 6.0 and a refresh of the work done by various other [projects](#reference-projects).

 ## Goal